kine/navertical_tasks/README.md

 ## Changelog

+### 0.0.168

+- CreateBCAppNuspec v 3 added which uses artifact to get app info - no need to create container

 ### 0.0.162

 - publishbcappdocker v8 added which uses artifact to get app info - no need to create container

 ### 0.0.159

 - createdockerTask v5 added with imageName parameter to generate the image

 ### 0.0.133